dpolcel/popular_movies_part_2/README.md

-# Popular Movies, Stage 1
+# Popular Movies, Stage 2
-First stage of popular movies project of Nanodegree Developer Program.
+Second stage of popular movies project of Nanodegree Developer Program.

 When testing it, you should go to /app/build.gradle file and check for your moviesDB api key.